Setheum-Labs/.github/profile/README.md

 </H1>

 # I ❤️ Setheum Labs
-Setheum Labs is actually a department of Labs responsible for Blockchain Research and Development in Slixon Technologies.
+Setheum Labs is actually a consortium of Labs responsible for Blockchain Research and Development in collaboration with Slixon Technologies and Open Web3 Foundation.
-The Labs for building and maintaining our blockchain projects and our involvment in the blockchain ecosystem, particularly open finance, IoT, NFTs, most especially in the Setheum Ecosystem.
+The Labs for building and maintaining our blockchain projects and our involvment in the blockchain ecosystem, particularly open finance, Web3, Cloud, IoT, NFTs, most especially in the Setheum Ecosystem.

 <p align="center">
 <img src='https://i.pinimg.com/originals/8b/35/fe/8b35fef55fba1a201c9c7a11d3ec3d64.gif' width='460"' height='250"'>